Ashikur758/IT24047_-quiz_game/README.md

-# Sirajganj District Knowledge Quiz
+# Sirajganj District Knowledge Quiz project

 A Servlet, JSP, and JDBC CRUD application.

-Players answer **10 random unique questions** from a bank of 20 questions about Sirajganj District, Bangladesh.
+Players answer **20 random unique questions** from a bank of 20 questions about Sirajganj District, Bangladesh.

 The homepage title is: